andrewchilds/jQuery.EventDisabler/README.markdown

 ## Compatibility

-Unit tested to work with jQuery 1.2.6 through 1.5.2. **Not yet working with 1.6.x.**
+Unit tests pass with jQuery 1.2.6 through 1.5.2. **Not yet working with 1.6.x.**

 ## Fine Print